Adi-ds/Titanic_Kaggle/README.md

 ## Parts of this project
 - Part 1 : Data Cleaning and Feature Engineering
 - Part 2 : EDA and Visualization

+## Idea of Progress
+Data Cleaning and Feature Engineering will be done at first.
+The cleaned datasets will be stored as new csv files.
+The new csv files will be then used in EDA and Visualization.